frankopkusianwar/rails_capstone/README.md

 ## Description

-In this project worked on the Ruby on Rails capstone based on a redesign of Twitter.
-I changed the theme of the app to share opinions about farming, with people who a particular user.
+In this project I worked on the Ruby on Rails capstone based on a redesign of Twitter.
+I changed the theme of the app to share opinions about farming, with people who follow a particular user.
 I added my own app name and logo!

 ## FEATURES